ramirez368/blog0_CIT481.github.io/index.md

 “There were even a few surprises like Eufy’s video doorbell that has two separate cameras and a door lock with facial recognition from U-tec Group,” Kozak said.

-### I hope this was useful to how to setup Apache Server and being expose to more Linux
+### I hope this was useful as IoT get deeper and deeper in our lifes.

 ```